Ranking Survey: How to Do Ranking in Google Forms

 Learn how to add QR codes to your Google Forms

-Use cases for multiple choice grid in Google Forms
+Use cases for Google Forms ranked choice voting poll

 Customer feedback survey

-One of the most common uses for ranking questions is in customer feedback surveys.
+One of the most common uses for ranking surveys is in gathering nuanced customer feedback.
 You can use this question type to collect feedback on your products or services, as well as to understand what your customers like and don't like about your business.

 This can be a great way to gather actionable insights that you can use to improve your business.
 For example, if you find that customers are ranking your customer service as the lowest-rated aspect of your business, then you know that this is something you need to work on.